alex-randles-ADAPT/SEMANTICS-2023-Data/README.md

 ## Experimentation-Results
 The 50 distinct RDF Concepts used during the experiment are outlined here: [Experiment_Concepts.pdf](Experiment_Concepts.pdf).
 These 50 mappings were retrieved from the 5 R2RML mappings containined in [/Experiment-Mappings](./Experiment-Mappings).
 ### Results of Research Question 1 (RQ1)
-**RQ1** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain, descriptions)?"*
+**RQ1** investigated the following:  *"To what extent will ChatGPT produce semantically correct data for certain values in a declarative uplift mapping (e.g. type, range, domain and label)?"*

 The results are stored in **/Experiment-1-Results** and are as follows: